 Zbawiciela Square photo Daria Pawęda © Warsaw Tourist Office

 Yes, it also happens the other way around: Dutch people who live and work in Poland.
-Warsaw, for example, offers plenty of interesting opportunities thanks to the presence of many multinationals, but also a vibrant entrepreneurial atmosphere, and the quality of life.
-Writer / journalist Beata Bruggeman-Sekowska wonders what it is like to live in her hometown when you come from the Netherlands.
+Warsaw, for example, offers plenty of interesting opportunities thanks to the presence of many multinationals, but also a vibrant entrepreneurial atmosphere and the quality of life.

 “Warsaw-Warszawa is my home and feels like home.
 It’s great to live here’’, says Dirk Aarts.